namvnngu/namvnngu.github.io/drafts/writing.md

     # Exit with the success code
     exit 0
-  # If the selection action is to execute
+  # If the selected action is to execute
   elif [[ "$action" == e* ]]; then
     # Print a message that the selected command is being executed
     echo "Executing: $selected_cmd"